tassoskoutlas/web-audit-toolkit/README.md

 ## Website forensics

-Before you start any audit you need to read the contents of `robots.txt` and respect it:
+Before you start any audit you need to read the contents of `robots.txt` and respect them:

 ```
 wget https://example.com/robots.txt && cat robots.txt